Tierra Bomba Island

 Tierra Bomba is a Colombian island off the coast of Cartagena de Indias.
 The island is within the legal administration of the municipality of Cartagena (City) in Bolívar Department, and covers a surface area of 19.84 km^{2} (1984.99 hectares) that house an estimated population of 9,000 people.

 Naval Base

-In January 2014, it was announced that Tierra Bomba Island will house the new Caribbean Naval Base of the Colombian Navy.
-The naval base will be within the locality of Bocagrande and be 33.4 hectares in size.
+In January 2014, it was announced that Tierra Bomba Island would house a new Caribbean Naval Base of the Colombian Navy.
+The naval base would be within the locality of Bocagrande and be 33.4 hectares in size.